mstojens/draft-tdj-associated-prefixes-for-domains/draft-tdj-associated-prefixes-for-domains.md

 - Port Range End (16 bits): the highest port number in the included range

-- Protocol Number (8 bits): a value from the Assigned Internet Protocol Numbers IANA registry (255 if no associated protocol shoudl be defined)
+- Protocol Number (8 bits): a value from the Assigned Internet Protocol Numbers IANA registry (255 if no associated protocol should be defined)

-(TODO: specific examples that match specific example from zone file format section)

 ### Zone file format

-(TODO: definition, which I can do later but John may have stronger opinions on since I don't deal with these in my day job?)

-(TODO: specific examples that match specific example from wire format section)
+TODO: will do after the idea survives initial contact with the WG

 ### Justification for new RR type